eric-h-st/MMM-AmbientBrightnessDetection/README.md

 **Next to be added:**

-* Configurable factor to be added to the brightness level sent to MMM-RemoteControl, to make the brightness range more visible in extreme light/dark cases.
 * CEC support to change the actual brightness of the monitor, if supported.
 * PI camera module support